The Best Pumpkin Pie Recipe

-This Classic Pumpkin Pie with a Leaf Lard Crust is an adaptation of the famous Libby’s pumpkin pie on their canned pumpkin labels.
+This Homemade Pumpkin Pie with a Leaf Lard Crust is a tasty adaptation of the famous Libby’s pumpkin pie on their canned pumpkin labels.
 No other pie will suffice when it comes to my family!

-A few simple tweaks push this already delicious pumpkin pie recipe over the top!!
-This recipe makes the perfect pumpkin pie for your Thanksgiving celebration.
+A few simple tweaks push this already delicious Pumpkin Pie from Scratch over the top!!
+This kicked-up recipe is perfect for your Thanksgiving celebration.